 We're planning to be at the brand new Joyce Cummings Center on the lovely Tufts University campus, right outside Boston.

 Yes, Beantown Bash is an in-person hackathon.

 We'd love for you to work as part of a team of up to 4.
 Obviously, though, you don't have to.

 You can choose to sign up with a team you already have, or form a team at the event.

 Yes!
 It's important for all of our participants to be safe and supported.
 Beantown Bash is no place for hate or discrimination, and any incidents will be taken seriously.

-Our written Code of Conduct is coming soon.
+Our written Code of Conduct can be found here.